Medically reviewed by Drugs.com. Last updated on Mar 21, 2022.

 Other types of warts include:

-Genital warts appear on and near the genitals, as well as inside the vagina and on the cervix in women.
+Genital warts appear on and near the genitals of men and women, as well as inside the vagina and on the cervix in women.

 Cervical warts appear on the cervix and sometimes develop into cervical cancer.